 - The vaccine takes time to kick in.
 You won’t reach your peak immunity until at least two weeks after receiving the full dosage of the COVID-19 vaccine.

 - You may still be able to spread the virus.
-While the vaccines prevent illness, experts are concerned that vaccinated people can still become infected, have no symptoms and then spread it to others who have not been vaccinated.
+While the vaccines prevent illness, experts are concerned that people who are not fully vaccinated can still become infected, have no symptoms and then spread it to others who have not been vaccinated.

 - We need to protect people who can’t get vaccinated.
 The COVID-19 vaccine may not be as effective in certain people with chronic medical conditions.
 And some pregnant women are deciding not to get vaccinated or postponing until after they give birth.
 So both of these groups can remain at risk.

-- There are still a lot of people waiting to get vaccinated!
-More than 4.5 million people live in Miami-Dade and Broward combined.
-So far, about 1.7 million people in both counties have been vaccinated.
-That means we still have a long way to go.
-Experts say we need to vaccinate at least half of our population for the pandemic to at least begin to end.
-So stay patient, safe and mask up!
+- There are still a lot of people waiting to get vaccinated.
+Experts say we need to fully vaccinate at least half of our population for the pandemic to at least begin to end.